PBorocz/manage/README.md

     %
     ```

-- `print` - Does a \"pretty-print\" of your respective recipe file.
+- `print` - Does a "pretty-print" of your respective recipe file.
 For example:

     ``` shell
     % python manage print